Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-10-urbit.md

 are cleverly designed to prevent extraneous indentation to the right as you nest expressions, by deindenting the last, tail position in a function call.
-Whereas Nock is trivially typed (some would say untyped or dynamically typed), Hoon as a static type system, although quite a primitive one, and a type inferencer that requires more type hints than a language with e.g. Hindley-Milner type inference (such as ML), yet less than one without type inference (such as Java).
+Whereas Nock is trivially typed (some would say untyped or dynamically typed), Hoon has a static type system, although quite a primitive one, with a type inferencer that requires more type hints than a language with e.g. Hindley-Milner type inference (such as ML), yet less than one without type inference (such as Java).